abondar24/SpringRateLimitter/README.md

 ## Spring rate limitter

-Small ratelimitting library for rest controllers
+Small rate limitting library for rest controllers.

+Idea: you can block your endpoints after some requests for specified period of time

 # Usage
 1. Add a depdendency to your maven project